catalyst-cloud/catalystcloud-docs/source/kubernetes/access.rst

 ClusterIP
 *********

-First we will define a define a service using the ClusterIP type.
+First we will define a service using the ClusterIP type.
 This service will expose port 80 on the pod by mapping it to port 80 on the cluster IP that will get assigned to the service when it is created.